moderntribe/squareone-docker-images/README.md

   the first release of a build for PHP 8.0.
 * Tags should follow semantic versioning: `php<version>-<major>.<minor>.<patch>`. `<major>` versions introduce breaking changes. `<minor>` versions add features and fix bugs. `<patch>` versions fix bugs.

 ### Downstream entrypoint scripts

-When using a Dockerfile from this repo in the downstream, you can add custom scripts in the `docker-entrypoint.d` folder.
+When using an image from this repo in the downstream, you can add custom scripts in the `docker-entrypoint.d` folder.

 All scripts in there will be copied over and automatically executed with [run-parts](https://manpages.ubuntu.com/manpages/trusty/man8/run-parts.8.html)

 Keep in mind the limitations of naming these scripts, they must consist entirely of ASCII upper- and lower-case letters, ASCII digits, ASCII underscores, and ASCII minus-hyphens.
 So no .sh extensions.